GoogleCloudPlatform/community/tutorials/monitoring-iot-data-grafana/index.md

 ### Set up a Pub/Sub topic, subscription, and registry

 On MQTT, Pub/Sub works like an Instagram or Twitter hashtag, where you can publish a post using a hashtag and whoever is following (or subscribed to) that hashtag sees your post.
-MQTT works in a similar way, but the hashtag is the topic, the photo is the message, and the people following that topic is the subscription.
+MQTT works in a similar way, but the hashtag is the topic, the photo is the message, and the person following that topic is the subscription.

 A registry is like a bucket for your IoT devices.
 It allows you to group devices and set properties that they all share, such as connection protocol, data